rkoshak/openhab-rules-tools/README.md

 However, they are a good place to look at for examples for using various capabilities.

 # Usage
-For rule tempaltes, see the README.md file bundled with each rule template and the entry in the [Marketplace postings](https://community.openhab.org/c/marketplace/rule-templates/74).
+For rule templates, see the README.md file bundled with each rule template and the entry in the [Marketplace postings](https://community.openhab.org/c/marketplace/rule-templates/74).

 The following sections describe the purpose of each library capability.
 Be sure to look at the comments, the code, and the tests for further details on usage and details.